Why Rebecca Black has been cool all along (and 'Friday' is a masterpiece)

 Unlike most viral moments, ‘Friday’ didn’t just fizzle out a couple of days later – she kept the flame alight by, essentially, being a massive laugh.
 A few months after her accidental breakthrough, Rebecca Black popped up in Katy Perry’s video for ‘Last Friday Night (T.G.I.F.)’, corrupting Perry’s nerdy lead character and leading her down a path of partying and hedonism.
 Two years later, Black released its sequel, ‘Saturday’ and gently poked fun at ‘Friday’ in the process – munching Cheerios from a container labelled with the lyric “gotta have my bowl” and mimicking aspects of ‘Friday’’s bizarre delivery.
 Whatever your feelings towards either song, there’s no denying that she entered into the spirit of things.

 A synth-poppy EP titled ‘RE/BL’ followed in 2017; though broadly underwhelming, it marked a clear and deliberate step away from ‘Friday’ with intriguing production choices and a few signs of early promise.
 Two years later, ‘Anyway’ – channelling vague hints of The 1975 and MUNA – was far better.
 Last year ’Closer’ and ‘Self Sabotage’ surpassed them.
-And in the ultimate cool move, Rebecca Black ended up teaming up with experimental pop figurehead Dorian Electra for ‘Edgelord – chucking in a couple of referential piss-takes aimed at ‘Friday’ along the way.
+And in the ultimate cool move, Rebecca Black ended up teaming up with experimental pop figurehead Dorian Electra for ‘Edgelord’ – chucking in a couple more referential piss-takes aimed at ‘Friday’ along the way.

 Her latest, ‘Girlfriend’ is a sapphic pop banger – cast in a similar mould to Katy Perry’s ‘Teenage Dream’, but made super-gay.
 To mark the 10th anniversary of ‘Friday’ meanwhile, there’s talk of a commemorative remix.
 And ultimately, this is why Rebecca Black is way, way cooler than most of your faves who made dubious decisions early in their careers.
 A decade later, she’s still completely in on the joke – and with 149 million views for ‘Friday’, it’s safe to say that she also had the last laugh.